You are here

 Applicants should take the GRE's.
 We do not require a Subject Test.
 Cornell University's code is: 2098.

 Please plan ahead when scheduling your test date.
-You are required to self-report your test scores on the application AND instruct ETS to send your official scores to us.
+You are required to self-report your test scores on the application AND instruct IELTS to send your official scores to us.
 The committee will not make any admission offers without having the official scores.

 International applicants must demonstrate proficiency in the English language by submitting offical test scores from TOEFL or IELTS.
 Graduate School minimum scores are required.
 For more information, please view the Graduate School's English Language Requirement.